Edgar B. Stern: Personal life

 In 1921, Stern married Edith Sulzberger (1895-1980) (née Rosenwald), daughter of Sears Roebuck magnate and philanthropist Julius Rosenwald.
 Each of their children were notable in their own rights.
 Stern gave each of the three children money to begin their own foundations.

 Son Philip M. Stern (1926–1992) was a Democratic Party activist, philanthropist, and writer.
 His books included criticisms of the political establishment and the legal profession, and he wrote treatises on poverty.
 His noted books included "The Best Congress Money can Buy" and "The Oppenheimer Case", among others.
 He died in 1992 at age 66.

 Daughter Audrey Stern Hess (1924–1974) served as director and as president of the Citizens' Committee for Children, in addition to being president of the National Girls Club.
 She served as a trustee to the John F. Kennedy Library and held board memberships at the Eleanor Roosevelt Foundation and the Osborne Association.
 Hess was appointed by the Kennedy Administration and the Johnson Administration to advisory positions for the Federal Reformatory for Women and the National Council on Alcoholism.
 She was married to art critic and author Thomas B. Hess.
-Audrey Hess passed away in 1974 at age 50.
+Audrey Hess died in 1974 at age 50.

 First son Edgar Bloom Stern Jr. (1922–2008) served in the US Army's Signal Officer Corps in World War II and in the Korean War.
 With Edgar Sr, he founded WDSU-TV, the first commercial television station in the Gulf Coast region of the United States.
 Through his Royal Street Corporation, Edgar Jr pursued real estate developments, especially in New Orleans and Aspen, Colorado.
 He lived in Aspen and on the San Juan Islands from 1968 until his death.

-For his merits early in his career, Edgar Bloom Stern Sr. was invited to join the exclusive Boston Club of New Orleans, despite its reputation at the time for anti-semitism.
+For his merits early in his career, Edgar Bloom Stern Sr. was invited to join the exclusive Boston Club of New Orleans, despite its reputation at the time for antisemitism.
 Stern declined the invitation on learning that close Jewish friends would be unable to join.
-Stern continued to prosper in New Orleans business circles even though he was excluded from much of the city's society because of the widespread anti-semitism of the time.
+Stern continued to prosper in New Orleans business circles even though he was excluded from much of the city's society because of the widespread antisemitism of the time.

 Stern's brother S. Walter Stern was also in the cotton business and was a philanthropist in the city of New Orleans.